hapideploy/hapideploy/README.md

 ## Contributing

-Thank you for considering contributing to the HapiDeploy!
+Thank you for considering contributing to HapiDeploy!
 Please read the [contributing guide](./docs/contributing.md) for more details.

 ## License